magladko/DTU-notes/ReverseEngineering/Tutorial 9 - Analysis of advanced obfuscation.md

 Important notice - side effects (e.g. overflow), like: mul 32bit 32bit register into another 32bit, not 64 (mul esi with eax)

+**Position independent code** - not an obfuscation, but messes with linear analysis

 NOTE:
 - Call gives no flag guarantees - jumps just after call should be assumed to be non-deterministic (can jump or not)
 - jl + jge (the same label) -> gives ultimately an unconditional jump